plasmodic/ecto/doc/source/index.rst

     * ecto forces your modules to be somewhat self documenting, and allows full introspection from python and c++, including type names, docstrings and variable names.
-    * The plasm (DAG) executes in compiled code,
+    * The plasm (DAG) executes in compiled code.
-    * Python is used for declaring the processing graph, plasm.
+    * Python is used for declaring the processing graph, or as its known to ecto, the *plasm*.

     .. code-block:: python